-The Surat Basin is the main location for Queensland's expanding gas industry and as such has also been the focus of much of the groundwater research efforts.
+The Surat Basin is the main location for Queensland’s expanding coal seam gas (CSG) gas industry and as such, has also been the focus of much of the groundwater research efforts.
 The current research initiatives include:

-OGIA have carried out a number of technical studies in the Surat Cumulative Management Area (Surat CMA [see map]), the results of which underpin the 2016 Underground Water Impact Report and the ongoing assessment of groundwater impacts.
-The studies relate
+OGIA have carried out a number of technical studies in the Surat Cumulative Management Area (Surat CMA [see map]), the results of which underpin the 2021 Surat Underground Water Impact Report and the ongoing assessment of groundwater impacts.

-GISERA has been formed to provide scientific research to contribute to a desire by community, government and industry alike for additional information on Australia’s growing onshore gas industry.
+GISERA has been formed to provide independent scientific research to contribute to a desire by community, government and industry alike for additional information on Australia’s growing onshore gas industry.
 Research topics have included: